 Epoxy

-Epoxy exhibits the following qualities: temperature resistance, chemical resistance, mechanical strength, heat resistance and electrical insulation.
+Epoxy demonstrates temperature resistance, chemical resistance, robust mechanical strength, heat resistance, and excellent electrical insulation.

 Process Details

-The dip molding process involves dipping a mold into a liquid material and then curing or solidifying the material to form the desired product.
+The dip molding process entails immersing a mold into a liquid substance, followed by curing or solidifying the material to shape the desired product.
 Here’s an overview of the typical steps involved in the dip molding process:

 Mold Preparation